trychlos/pwix-options/README.md

 More we want these configuration options be reactive.

-The exported `BaseOpt` class provides the methods required to:
+The exported `Base` class provides the methods required to:

 - check the provided option
 - check the result of a provided function